KyleCathers/ToDoList/README.md

 # ToDoList
 To Do List Project from TOP

-NEXT TO DO:
-MODAL FORM VALIDATION
-CSS FOR TASKS AND MENU CONTENT

 Work to do:
 Add task button:
 	Find currently selected task group, default home